-The Endocrine Signaling and Oncogenesis Section, headed by William F. Simonds, studies the genetics and pathogenesis of familial forms of hyperparathyroidism and parathyroid cancer, including the biology of CDC73/HRPT2, a tumor suppressor gene whose inactivation has been implicated in parathyroid malignancy.
-In addition, the section is studying the biology of a unique brain and endocrine tissue-specific G protein complex (GΒ5-R7 RGS).
+The Endocrine Signaling and Oncogenesis Section studies the genetics and pathogenesis of familial forms of hyperparathyroidism and parathyroid cancer.
+This work includes work on the biology of CDC73/HRPT2, a tumor suppressor gene whose inactivation has been implicated in parathyroid malignancy.
+In addition, the Section is studying the biology of a unique brain and endocrine tissue-specific G protein complex (GΒ5-R7 RGS).
 These studies may have important implications for our basic understanding of neoplasia and neuroendocrine signaling.
 Specific projects investigate the pathogenesis and clinical spectrum of familial isolated hyperparathyroidism (FIHP), parathyroid cancer, and the hyperparathyroidism-jaw tumor syndrome (HPT-JT).
 Approximately 15 percent of all affected by HPT-JT have parathyroid cancer, and nearly 10 percent of adult cases appear to be silent carriers.
 The trait links to the CDC73/HRPT2 locus at 1q25-q31.
 CDC73/HRPT2 is a tumor-suppressor gene, the inactivation of which is directly involved in predisposition to HPT-JT and parathyroid cancer.